Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Sacred Spaces: Creating an environment conducive to spiritual experiences.

-Criticism and Controversy
+Criticism and Controversies

 Scientific Skepticism

-• Transition to Chemistry: As scientific methods developed, the mystical aspects of alchemy were rejected in favor of a more empirical science.
+• Transition to Chemistry: As scientific methods developed, the mystical aspects of alchemy were rejected in favor of more empirical science.

 Ethical Considerations